 Once you experience a lack of attraction and passion, your energy goes elsewhere.
 You find that you are in a happy state with others – your friends, your colleagues – but not at home.
 This leads to a waning commitment to your partner, in that you are no longer focusing your undivided attention and energy toward your partner.
 You are not committed to understanding your partner or to meeting their needs.
 Maybe you chalk this stress on relationships up to external factors, like young children or all-consuming work.
 But this is the beginning of the end for your relationship.

 How do you stop this loss?
 You need to make sure that there’s no threat — that you don’t have one foot out the door and that nothing or no one else is a higher priority than your partner.
 You must make your partner feel that fulfilling their needs is an absolute “must” for you.

 Feeling incompatible comes from not meeting each other’s needs, not being put first and not making it a priority to understand each other in a sincere, heartfelt way.

 Sure, some couples are just fundamentally incompatible.
 It has nothing to do with relationship stress.
 But remember, no couple even stands a chance if they are not meeting each other’s needs.
 You don’t know your true potential together until you’ve taken care of the fundamentals and made sure that you are meeting each other’s needs.

 So what is the story of your relationship?
-What’s the story you need to move your relationship forward?
+What’s the story you need to create in order to move your relationship forward?
 Remember, we have the power to control the stories that define us and our relationships.
-Relationship stress is part of what allows us to learn more about ourselves and others — and it’s never too late to rewrite your story.
+Relationship stress is part of what allows us to learn more about ourselves and others –but it’s never too late to alleviate some of that tension and rewrite your story.